 Location: New York, NY

 What have we learned about risk in the decade since the financial crisis, and how do we now consider risk moving forward?
 These questions will be addressed in this tenth consecutive annual Risk meeting, co-hosted by Morgan Stanley and the Santa Fe Institute.
-This meeting will include reflections from some of the most insightful speakers from the last five years, as well as new speakers.
+This meeting will include reflections from some of the most insightful speakers from the last ten years, as well as new speakers.

 Registration is open to SFI Applied Complexity Network members and invited guests only.
 Please contact firstname.lastname@example.org for registration information or to learn how to become a Santa Fe Institute Applied Complexity Network member.